FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/mrs_cluster_v1.md

     Cloud from the left list.
 On the Virtual Private Cloud page, obtain the VPC ID from the list.

-* `subnet_id` - (Required) Subnet ID Obtain the subnet ID from the management console as follows: Register an account and log in to the management console.
+* `subnet_id` - (Required) Specifies the ID of the VPC Subnet which bound to the MRS cluster.
-    Click Virtual Private Cloud and select Virtual Private Cloud from the left list.
-    On the Virtual Private Cloud page, obtain the subnet ID from the list.
+    Changing this will create a new MRS cluster resource.

 * `volume_type` - (Required) Type of disks SATA and SSD are supported.
 SATA: common I/O SSD: super high-speed I/O